Moving To Germany in 2023 [19-Step How-To English Guide]

 Graduates and skilled professionals from a Non-EU country may qualify for the Blue Card, your quick entrance to Germany and the EU and your work permit for up to four years.

-One requirement to get a German visa is to provide health insurance that is accepted by the German government, which means that travel insurance usually doesn’t qualify.
-If you already got a job, you can already sign up with proper German health insurance.
-TK is a favorite public health insurer for expats and Ottonova is a favorite private health insurer with foreigners.
+If you already have a job, you can sign up for proper German health insurance.
+TK is a favorite public health insurer for expats, and Ottonova is a favorite private health insurer with foreigners.

 Feather is an insurance broker specializing exclusively in expats in Germany and those wishing to come to Germany.
-So they speak your language and offer expat health insurance for which you can sign up in as little as two minutes online fully in English!
+So they speak your language and offer expat health insurance for which you can sign up in as little as two minutes online, fully in English!

 Feather - Health Insurance